caramdache/booqfx/README.md

 ## Single OFX/QFX
 It is not enough to just run several instances of `boobank` in parallel, but we also want to generate one single OFX/QFX file instead of the many OFX files that each instance of `boobank` will create.

-In practice, `booqfx.sh` redirects the output of the many instances of `boobank` to the following file:
+`booqfx.sh` redirects the output of the many instances of `boobank` to the following file:
 ```
 ~/Downloads/boobank.qfx
 ```
 It also uses `sed` to format the file so that it can be imported into financial programs like Quicken.

 ## Configuration
-When you first run `booqfx.sh`, it will use `boobank` to retrieve all the accounts that you have configured in `boobank`.
-It will cache the information so that subsequent calls to `booqfx` are faster.
+When you first run `booqfx.sh`, it will use `boobank` to retrieve all the accounts that you have configured previously in `boobank`.
+It will cache this information so that subsequent calls to `booqfx` are faster.

 It will also create the following file:
 ```